VEGA for Programmers

 }

-PATTERN_FILL tiles an 8x8 pattern across a rectangle instead of a solid color.
-Put the 8x8 tile somewhere in offscreen memory first, in the screen's pixel format, then point PAT_BASE at it.
-The tiling lines up to the surface origin, so two adjacent fills meet seamlessly.
+PATTERN_FILL tiles an 8x8 pattern across a rectangle, in place of a solid color.
+First put the 8x8 tile in offscreen memory, in the pixel format of the screen.
+Then set PAT_BASE to its address.
+The tiling aligns to the origin of the surface.
+Thus two adjacent fills join with no visible seam.

 /* (verified) */